rcgoncalves/hostblocker/README.md

 - `filters`: the sequence of filters to apply to each line of the file (the order only affects performance).
 - `header`: the number of header lines the file contains, and that should be discarded.

 ### Global Mappers and Filters
 Besides the mappers and filters specified for each source list, global mappers and filters (i.e., to apply to all lists) can also be specified with the top level entries `mappers` and `filters`.
 These functions are applied after the functions specific to the source list.

 ## TODO
-- Cache downloaded files for a configurable period of time.
 - Check if domains are still active.
-- Support other output formats (support DNSMasq with wildcard domains).
+- Support other output formats (support DNSMasq configuration file).
-- Improve source lists encoding support.
+- Improve source lists encoding support (namely, allow compressed files).

 ## Author
 Rui Carlos Gonçalves <rcgoncalves.pt@gmail.com>

 ## License
 *HostBlocker* is free software, distributed under the terms of the [GNU] General Public License as published by the Free Software Foundation, version 3 of the License (or any later version).
 For more information,